guilhermebkel/readme-template/README.md

 ## 👏 Contributing

-1. Clone this repository to your machine
+1. Clone this repository to your machine.
 2. Create a new branch locally following the **Git Karma** pattern.
-- Ex: feat/my-awesome-feature
+Ex: feat/my-awesome-feature.
 3. Then, after coding your contribution, make a merge request for your branch.